marianabritoazevedo/embedded-ai/Image_classifier/README.md

 CNN (without sweep)           |          |           |        |
 CNN (with sweep)              |          |           |        |

+## :leaves: Environmental considerations

+Considering the entire context of ecological awareness and environmental preservation that we live today, a library named `codecarbon` was used to measure the amount of energy spent and the amount of CO² released for the training of a neural network.
+Since the CNN is the neural network with the highest computational cost, the amount of energy and CO² were measured just for your training, with and without hyperparameter tuning.

 ## :computer: How to run this project

 1- Create an account at [Wandb site](https://wandb.ai/).